 Everyone uses framing.
-This goes on consciously and unconsciously.
-Some do it more than others, and it doesn't have to be with bad intentions.
+This is done consciously and unconsciously.
+Some do it more than the other and it doesn't have to be with bad intentions.
 We also see framing a lot in the media and politics.
 But what is it really?
-Should we be more aware of framing in the media?
+Should we become more aware of framing in the media?
 In this blog, we dive deeper into what framing in the media is and how it can be used.

 words are very powerful so choose them carefully

 Words are very powerful so choose them carefully.
-Could you use help choosing the right words?
+Can you use help choosing the right words?
 Contact us!

-Framing is an influence technique common in media and politics.
-It is the idea that the way you present something can evoke different reactions.
-Words can have positive or negative connotations.
-An example of framing we all know: "The glass is half full" versus "The glass is half empty."
-Half-full sounds optimistic because "full" has a positive connotation in this example.
-The word "empty," on the other hand, has a negative connotation.
-This example is used primarily to indicate that a different perspective can provide new insights.
-How you view something can impact your choices.
+Framing is an influencing technique that is common in the media and politics.
+It's the idea that the way you present something can elicit different reactions.
+Words can have a positive or negative connotation.
+An example of framing that we're all familiar with: “The glass is half full” versus “The glass is half empty”.
+Half full sounds optimistic because “full” has a positive connotation in this example.
+The word “empty”, on the other hand, has a negative connotation.
+This example is mainly used to show that a different perspective can provide new insights.
+How you look at something can have an impact on your choices.

 Framing in the media and fake news often go together.
-Mainly when we talk about misleading content.
-In the case of misleading content, information is shared that is one-sided, for example, or misleading statistics are used.
-In fact, graphics and visuals that display information increase the reliability of the news.
-This then leads to biased perspectives, while the information is thus incomplete.
+Especially when we talk about misleading content.
+In the case of misleading content, information is shared that, for example, is unilateral, or misleading stats used.
+This is because graphs and visuals that display information increase the trustworthiness of the news.
+This then leads to biased perspectives, while the information is therefore incomplete.

-Leaving out information and putting a spin on its meaning can create major miscommunications.
-But framing is not necessarily a bad thing.
+By omitting information and giving a twist to its meaning, major miscommunications can occur.
+But framing isn't necessarily a bad thing.
 It can also be used to reinforce certain messages.
-Therefore, framing is neither good nor bad, but it is important to realize that it can be used with bad intentions.
+Framing is therefore neither good nor bad, but it is important to realize that it can be used with bad intentions.

 types of frames

-There are different types of frames that the media can employ.
-De Vreese (2005) suggests six types of framing in the media:
+There are different types of frames that the media can use.
+De Vreese (2005) proposes six types of media framing:

 1. generic frame

-This form of framing is widely used in reporting on politics.
-This strategic method of framing focuses on a winner ("the hero") and a loser ("the bad guy").
-Generic framing also values polls and often includes recommendations from leading people.
+This form of framing is often used when reporting on politics.
+This strategic way of framing focuses on a winner ('the hero') and a loser ('the villain').
+Generic framing also attaches value to polls and the messages often include recommendations from leading people.

 A good example of this is the media in America.
-FOX News and CNN both have a completely different way of framing.
+FOX News and CNN both have completely different ways of framing.
 They both frame from a different political point of view.
 FOX News from a Republican perspective, CNN with a Democratic perspective.
-Especially during the 2020 election, this became very clear.
-In fact, both news channels had their own hero and villain.
-In the image below, you can see how they applied framing to Trump.
+This became very clear, especially during the 2020 elections.
+Indeed, both news channels had their own hero and villain.
+The image below shows how they used framing to Trump.

-Conflict framing is applied when reporting, you guessed it, conflicts.
-This mainly involves disagreements between individuals, countries or organizations.
-In this process, impartial information is shared.
+Conflict framing is used when reporting, you guessed it, conflicts.
+This mainly concerns disagreements between individuals, countries or organizations.
+This involves sharing impartial information.

-An example where this type of framing occurs in the media is with the reporting of a war.
-The information being shared is impartial.
-Yet there will undoubtedly be framing by the journalist.
-It is more subtle, but still present.
+One example where this way of framing occurs in the media is when reporting a war.
+The information that is shared is impartial.
+Nevertheless, the journalist will undoubtedly frame it.
+It's more subtle, but it's still present.

 This focuses on describing individuals and groups affected by a problem or event.
-This can be a tool to call attention to something.
+This can be a tool to draw attention to something.

-An example is a nonprofit organization launching a public relations campaign to recruit more members.
-The focus in this campaign is on a group of people, who have been affected by a natural disaster.
+An example of this is a non-profit organization that has a pr campaign launches to recruit more members.
+The focus of this campaign is on a group of people affected by a natural disaster.
 The media write about this group of people in detail.
-The media tells the story behind this group and uses images that reflect their current situation.
+The media tell the story behind this group and use images that reflect their current situation.

 4. responsibility frame

-Presenting a problem in such a way that responsibility is placed on an agency, group or individual.
-This may be because they are responsible for solving or causing this problem.
+Presenting a problem in such a way that the responsibility is placed on an authority, group or individual.
+This may be because they are responsible for resolving or causing this issue.

-An example: a new movie is coming out.
-However, the production of this did not go very smoothly.
-The catering was not well organized and several employees got sick from the food.
-The media pick up on this.
-Basically, it is not the fault of the movie studio, but of the caterer.
-Yet the media puts the responsibility on the studio.
-This kind of framing creates negative publicity.
+An example of this: a new movie is coming out.
+However, the production did not go very smoothly.
+Catering was not properly arranged and several employees became ill from eating.
+The media are taking this up.
+In principle, it is not the fault of the film studio, but of the caterer.
+Nevertheless, the media places the responsibility on the studio.
+This way of framing creates negative publicity.

 5. economic consequences frame

-This method of framing consists of emphasizing the economic impact a particular event will have on the target audience, such as on a country or another individual.
+This way of framing consists of emphasizing the economic consequences that a particular event will have on the target group, for example on a country or another individual.

-An example is the blocked Suez Canal in 2021.
+An example of this is the blocked Suez Canal in 2021.
 There was a lot of talk about the economic consequences in the media.
-There was mostly talk about the economic impact on the Netherlands, such as the price of oil and goods could go up.
+There was mainly talk about the economic consequences for the Netherlands, such as the price of oil and goods that could go up.

 6. morality frame

 Interprets an event or problem in the context of religious principles or moral precepts.
-Framing with this context allows you to elicit emotions from specific audiences.
-This method of framing in the media can be very sensitive.
+By framing with this context, you can evoke emotions in specific target groups.
+This way of framing in the media can be very sensitive.

-We see this reflected in the pro-life and pro-choice movements.
+We see this reflected in the pro-life and pro-choice movement.
 Pro-life stands for anti-abortion.
-Using framing, they both put a different spin on the message, but the message is still the same.
+Using framing, they both give a different twist to the message, but the message is still the same.
 If you compare the literal meaning of both movements without context, they both sound good.
-After all, "pro" sounds more positive than "anti," because who is against life or against making choices?
-Both movements have views that are framed from moral and also religious contexts.
+After all, 'Pro' sounds more positive than 'anti', because who is against living or making choices?
+Both movements have views that are framed from a moral as well as a religious context.

 why framing in the media?

 For organizations, framing in the media can make a lot of difference.
-How your target audience and the media perceive and publish your press releases or PR campaigns can have a lot of impact.
-So it's important to apply framing in content marketing and PR.
+How your target group and the media are press releases or setting up and publishing PR campaigns can have a lot of impact.
+So it's important to use framing in content marketing and PR.
 By consciously thinking about how you communicate, you can steer the media and your audience in the right direction.
-Two examples of framing in the media:
+Two examples of media framing:

 the misfits

-Albert Heijn introduced the misfits in 2014.
-These are bags of fruits and vegetables that look "different" but are still fine for use.
-The word "misfits" evokes a form of pity, because misfits are excluded.
-By capitalizing on this sentiment, Albert Heijn was able to sell something they wouldn't normally do.
-The media picked up on this well and used responsibility framing to encourage the target audience to purchase these misfits.
-Thus, the mavericks became a success through media framing.
+In 2014, Albert Heijn introduced the misfits.
+These are bags of fruit and vegetables that look 'different' but are still great for use.
+The word “misfits” evokes a form of pity because misfits are left out.
+By capitalizing on this feeling, Albert Heijn was able to sell something they wouldn't normally do.
+The media took this up well and used responsibility framing to encourage the target group to buy these misfits.
+This is how the misfits became a success through framing in the media.

-After investigation by the Keuringsdienst van waarde it turned out that it was actually not so pathetic at all.
-When this research came out, the idea of responsibility framing immediately took a turn for the worse for the supermarket chain.
+After research the Inspection Service of Value showed that it was actually not so sad at all was.
+When this study came out, the idea of responsibility framing immediately worked out a lot less well for the supermarket chain.

 Meghan Markle

-Another example of framing in the media is the British royal family.
+Another example of media framing is the British royal family.
 The way the British media talk about Meghan Markle is a current example.
-For example, Meghan's love of avocados was linked to human rights violations.
-This is because avocados are grown under poor environmental and human conditions.
-Kate Middleton ate avocados as a remedy for her morning sickness.
+Meghan's love for avocados, for example, was linked to human rights violations.
+This is because avocados are grown under bad conditions for the environment and people.
+Kate Middleton ate avocados as a cure for her morning sickness.
 There was nothing else wrong with that.
-In this you can clearly see that a different way of framing is used with both royals.
+Here you can clearly see that a different way of framing is being used by both royals.

-In PR, it is important that you correctly articulate what you want to say.
+In PR, it is important that you express what you want to say in the right way.
 Even more important is how you want to say it.
 Words are very powerful so choose them carefully.
-The same goes for the images and statistics you share.
+The same goes for the images and stats you share.

-If you decide to employ framing, include these three points:
+If you decide to use framing, include these three points:

 1. a frame must be identifiable

-You want your frame to evoke an emotion in your target audience.
-To do this, identify the common values of your target audience and organization and deploy them.
-This will make it easier for your target audience to empathize with your message.
+You want your frame to evoke an emotion in your target group.
+To do this, you identify the common values of your target group and organization and use them.
+This makes it easier for your target group to empathize with your message.

 2. a frame must be reliable

 Use reliable sources and statistics.
-If you don't, then it is fake or incomplete news.
+If you don't do this, it's fake or incomplete news.

 3. framing must be representative

-Framing should be recognizable to your target audience.
-That's how you create more credibility.
+Framing must be recognisable to your target group.
+This is how you create more credibility.

-Framing need not be used as excessively as in the examples mentioned, it often goes unnoticed as well.
-It can be very subtle aspects that change and direct the meaning of your subject.
-By formulating a message slightly differently, your message can get a completely different setting and reaction.
-So it really is in the details.
+Framing does not have to be used as excessively as in the examples mentioned, it often goes unnoticed.
+After all, it can be very subtle aspects that change and control the meaning of your topic.
+By formulating a message just a little differently, your message can get a completely different setting and response.
+So it really comes down to the details.
 Just pay attention when you read the newspaper or watch the news.
-After reading this blog, you will notice more often when framing is applied in the media.
+After reading this blog, you will notice more often when framing has been used in the media.